dhanrahl/ArcDPS-Updater/README.md

 This does require you to place the BATCH and PS1 files into their own folder, and to create a shortcut to the BATCH file that you can place on your desktop, or call via commandline.

 In ArcDPS.ps1 there is a variable that requires you to enter the path of your GW2/Bin64 folder.

+My personal setup is to place these files into the arcdps folder in My Documents and create a shortcut to the desktop, or if you clone this via GitHub it gets easier still.